THE MAPS

 Corridor Opportunity Areas

 The Corridor is composed of hundreds of parcels of protected land, from Flagler County’s 30 acre Bull Creek Campground, to the 1.5 million acre Everglades National Park.
-The roughly 10 million acres of Existing Conservation Area illustrated in light green in the map above includes working lands protected with conservation easements.
-The dark green extent highlights the approximate 8 million acres of unprotected lands that remain.
+The roughly 10 million acres of Existing Conservation Area illustrated in dark green in the map above includes working lands protected with conservation easements.
+The light green extent highlights the approximate 8 million acres of unprotected lands that remain.
 These Corridor Opportunity Areas are high priority lands that connect and support the wild legacy of our parks, preserves, refuges.